Find out more about Bob Atkinson

 1. Quicker - no need to join a check-in or bag-drop queue on departure and no need to wait for bags at the luggage carousel on arrival.
 Plus you get to the taxi queue or car hire rental desks before the rest of the passengers you have travelled with.

 2. Safer - you keep your bag with you at all times, therefore it cannot get sent to a destination different to the one you are flying to.
 It is not going to get damaged being loaded or unloaded and it is not available for someone unscrupulous to break into and steal your personal items.

 3. Cheaper - you avoid checked-in bag charges which can be up to £160.

 4. Less stress - you are in control of your things, not reliant on the baggage system and you can avoid lots of queues.

 1. Know your limits - ensure you know the hand luggage restrictions for the airline(s) you are travelling with, especially if you are connecting from one to another or if you are returning on a different carrier.
-These can vary and it will affect bag size, number of bags allowed and whether there is any weight limit. easyJet, for example, will accept any weight as long as you can lift it whereas Ryanair is strict on the one piece, maximum weight of 10kg rule.
+These can vary and it will affect bag size, number of bags allowed and whether there is any weight limit. easyJet, for example, will accept any weight as long as you can lift it, whereas Ryanair allows one cabin bag per passenger weighing up to 10kg, plus one small bag.